rubrikinc/rubrik-powershell-sdk/docs/sdk_architecture.md

 ### Working with Inputs

 - Inputs: Arguments and Fields
     - Direct match with GraphQL:
         - Operation = GQL Operation,
         - Arguments = Arguments to the GQL Operation,
         - Fields = Fields in the response.
-- Using -GetInputs switch
+- Using -GetInput switch
-  - Example: `Query-RscCluster -List -GetInputs` returns an object with three fields: Arg, Field, and Op
+    - Example: `Query-RscCluster -List -GetInput` returns an object with three fields: Arg, Field, and Op
 - Modifying inputs
     - Typically, you don't set `Op` since it's already set to the operation you're calling.
     - Set the value of `Arg` and `Field` and then call the query
 - Workflow: Define inputs using variables ahead of calling the query
-  - Call -GetInputs
+    - Call -GetInput
     - Modify the inputs
     - Call the query

 ## SDK-Extensions